margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for conversations with him about a key African American leader.
 * Grateful for the friendly policeman this morning
 * Grateful for the dignity of people in the car while driving
+* Grateful for the woman in Rural Virginia who sympathized and empathized
+* Grateful for new insights and fresh thoughts

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.